 “The aim is to save the lives of miners from mining disasters by doing a pre-entry safety inspection of the mine environment.”

-Facilitated through the AIMS Alumni Small Research Grant (AASRG), administered AIMS under the “Research for Africa” project which is funded by the Canadian International Research Centre (IDRC), as an emerging female scientist, Chika will now be able to realise her vision of establishing a research group in Robotics and Artificial Intelligence at the University of Lagos.
+Facilitated through the AIMS Alumni Small Research Grant (AASRG), administered AIMS under the “Research for Africa” project which is funded by the Canada’s International Development Research Centre (IDRC), as an emerging female scientist, Chika will now be able to realise her vision of establishing a research group in Robotics and Artificial Intelligence at the University of Lagos.
 She has already resumed work as a full-time lecturer there and the grant funds will see to her rapid career growth within this environment.
 Dr Yinka-Banjo represents a classical example of an AIMS alumnus contributing to brain gain by returning to their home country specifically, and remaining on the African continent to contribute directly to teaching and research capacity building of young scientists in Africa, while introducing novel mathematical science research concepts and their applications.
 Her research which is linked to aspects related to Artificial Intelligence, Machine Learning, Swarm Intelligence, Robotics, Mathematical Modelling and their associated applications has the potential to advance knowledge and inform practices and policies in the mining sector in Nigeria specifically, and other countries in general.

 In 2013, she won the prestigious L’Oreal- UNESCO for Women in Science Sub-Saharan Africa Fellowship Award.
 She has built her academic career on inspiring younger generations through teaching computer science, and one of her goals is to become an academic role model for young African girls in science.